kazzand/GeoBERT/README.md

 ## Directories overview
 1. Datasets - directory contains custom torch.Dataset classes
 2. Models - directory contains model classes
 3. Data - contains tuned model and your train data preprocessed.
-Use git lfs to download these files or use this [link](https://drive.google.com/file/d/1nYQ4g0jqxihEw9kpXsBysY--QcoVa0sp/view?usp=sharing) to download  model checkpoints and add to data directory directrly.
+Use git lfs to download these files or use this [link](https://drive.google.com/file/d/1nYQ4g0jqxihEw9kpXsBysY--QcoVa0sp/view?usp=sharing) to download  model checkpoints and add to data directory directly.
 4. Notebooks - contains jupyter notebooks with training and evaluating.
 Use evaluation.ipynb to evaluate model performance on your data.